Special Education Visual And Performing Arts

 By month/year, given a teacher selected piece of music, THE STUDENT will keep time to the music using a instrument 3 out of 5 times for 6 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music THE STUDENT will keep time to the music using a instrument 4 out of 5 times for 8 out of 10 days as observed and recorded by staff
+By month/year, given a teacher selected piece of music THE STUDENT will keep time to the music using a instrument 4 out of 5 times for 8 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music, THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B, rock, country, hard rock, big band etc.) 2 out of 5 times for 4 out of 10 days as observed and recorded by staff.
+By month/year, given a teacher selected piece of music, THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B,

-By month/year, given a teacher selected piece of music, THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B, rock, country, hard rock, big band etc.) 3 out of 5 times for 6 out of 10 days as observed and recorded by staff.
+rock, country, hard rock, big band etc.) 2 out of 5 times for 4 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B, rock, country, hard rock, big band etc.) 4 out of 5 times for 8 out of 10 days as observed and recorded by staff
+By month/year, given a teacher selected piece of music, THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B,

-THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B, rock, country, hard rock, big band etc.) 2 out of 5 times
+By month/year, given a teacher selected piece of music THE STUDENT will differentiate by change in body movement between kinds of music ( classical, jazz, R& B,

-By month/year, given a teacher selected piece of music, THE STUDENT will express (picture, facial expression, gesture how the music makes him/her feel 4 out of 10 days as observed and recorded by staff.
+By month/year, given a teacher selected piece of music, THE STUDENT will express ( picture, facial expression, gesture how the music makes him/her feel 4 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music, THE STUDENT will express (picture, facial expression, gesture how the music makes him/her feel 3 out of 5 times for 6 out of 10 days as observed and recorded by staff.
+By month/year, given a teacher selected piece of music, THE STUDENT will express ( picture, facial expression, gesture how the music makes him/her feel 3 out of 5 times for 6 out of 10 days as observed and recorded by staff.

 By month/year, given a teacher selected piece of music, THE STUDENT will express ( picture, facial expression, gesture how the music makes him/her feel 4 out of 5 times for 8 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music, THE STUDENT will exhibit appropriate audience behavior (sitting quietly, applauding at the right times, participating as requested).
+By month/year, given a teacher selected piece of music, THE STUDENT will exhibit appropriate audience behavior ( sitting quietly, applauding at the right times, participating as requested).
 2 out of 5 times for 4 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music, THE STUDENT will exhibit appropriate audience behavior (sitting quietly, applauding at the right times, participating as requested).
+By month/year, given a teacher selected piece of music, THE STUDENT will exhibit appropriate audience behavior ( sitting quietly, applauding at the right times, participating as requested).
 3 out of 5 times for 6 out of 10 days as observed and recorded by staff.

-By month/year, given a teacher selected piece of music THE STUDENT will exhibit appropriate audience behavior (sitting quietly, applauding at the right times, participating as requested).
+By month/year, given a teacher selected piece of music THE STUDENT will exhibit appropriate audience behavior ( sitting quietly, applauding at the right times, participating as requested).
 4 out of 5 times for 8 out of 10 days as observed and recorded by staff.

-Suggested Activities
+Suggested Activities For Goal Stem 1:

 Use a class library of various types of music